Torus interconnect

 A torus interconnect is a switch-less network topology for connecting processing nodes in a parallel computer system.

 Introduction

 In geometry, a torus is created by revolving a circle about an axis coplanar to the circle.
 While this is a general definition in geometry, the topological properties of this type of shape describes the network topology in its essence.

 Geometry illustration

-The following images are 1D, and 2D torus.